GabrielChenWei/Jakarta-CityTouch-kWh/README.md

 ```

 ### Setup
+* Fix the output from CityTouch by standard query cross 5 sites:
+ *
 * Pre-add blank Sheets("Input") manually as a placeholder for daily energy report
      * :o: ?
 Wanna make it for all sites or just one site?
 * Pre-add blank Sheets("Temp") manually as temporary process data placeholder